-- 30% of all Conference Speakers identified as women or non-binary
+- 26% of all conference speakers identified as women or non-binary

-- 15%* of registered attendees identified as a person of color.
+- 21%* of registered attendees identified as a person of color

 *These are optional questions on our registration form that also include ‘prefer not to answer’ as an option, or can be skipped entirely, thus these numbers may be higher than reflected here.